kehribar/infercat/Readme.md

 ## Details

-* Currently, this library only supports `DENSE` layers with `RELU`, `SIGMOID` and `SOFTMAX` activations.
+* Currently, this library only supports `DENSE`, `CONV2D`, `MAXPOOL2D` and `GRU` layers with `RELU`, `TANH`, `SIGMOID` and `SOFTMAX` activations.
 * There are no dynamic memory calls in the library.
-All weights, biases and intermediate buffers of the layers allocated at the compile time.
+All weights, biases and intermediate buffers of the layers are allocated at the compile time.
+* Only fully sequential model structures are supported.
 * For simplicity sake, current library only uses float weights and there are no hardware specific acceleration code in the kernels.

 # Usage